You just created a Dashlane account. Let's break down the basics and get you set up.

-To learn more about how to fill out a form using Dashlane, click here.
+Learn more about how to fill out a form using Dashlane.

 When you connect Dashlane to all of your devices, you're able to add, access and manage credentials from anywhere and any device.
 Click below to get Dashlane on your desired devices.

 Note that Sync is only available for Premium and business plans, including trial plans.
-For more information on syncing your Dashlane data, please click here.
+Learn more about syncing your Dashlane data.

 Breaches are unfortunately common, and we want you to be the first to know if your account may have been compromised.

-We'll send you an alert if a hack is linked to an account you have stored in Dashlane, and prompt you to change that password and any other accounts using a similar password.
-You can learn more about these types of alerts here.
+We'll send you an alert if a hack is linked to an account you have stored in Dashlane and prompt you to change that password and any other accounts using a similar password.
+Learn more about these types of alerts.